Lt. Col. Charles Ralph Borlase Wingfield

 Most members will be familiar with Wingfield Ledge in the Gaping Gill Main Shaft complex – some from the safety of the winch, and others from their trips down Dihedral and Rat Hole.
 Not so many will be familiar with the story of the remarkable man after whom it is named.

-Charles Ralph Borlase Wingfield joined the Yorkshire Ramblers Club sometime between 1906 and 1908, and was an active member until the Great War.
+Charles Ralph Borlase Wingfield joined the Yorkshire Ramblers Club in 1908, and was an active member until the Great War.
 His original caving explorations included Wingfield Ledge and Spout Tunnel in Gaping Gill, and Noon’s Hole in Fermanagh, more of which later.

 He was born in 1873 into the landed gentry class, the eldest son of Colonel Charles George and Jane Wingfield.
 The family home was Onslow Hall, some six kilometres east of Shrewsbury, a mansion house sat in about 200 hectares of land – alas, demolished in 1957 after it succumbed to a fatal attack of dry rot.
 His family also owned a fishing lodge in Norway, where he learned to ski.